Mora County, New Mexico

 Mora County (Condado de Mora) is a county in the U.S. state of New Mexico.
-As of the 2010 census, the population was 4,881.
+As of the 2020 census, its population was 4,189.
 Its county seat is the census-designated place (CDP) Mora.
 The county has another CDP, Watrous, a village, Wagon Mound, and 12 smaller unincorporated settlements.
 Mora became a formal county in the US, in what was then the New Mexico Territory, on February 1, 1860.
 Ecclesiastically, the county is within the Roman Catholic Archdiocese of Santa Fe.
-County population peaked at approximately 14,000 circa 1920, declining to about 4,000 to 5,000 since the 1970s; the 2018 estimate was 4,506.
+County population peaked at about 14,000 circa 1920, declining to about 4,000 to 5,000 since the 1970s; the 2018 estimate was 4,506.

 History

 Prior to Spanish conquest, the Mora area was Native American country.
 Although not an area of heavy settlement by stationary tribes such as the Puebloans, the Mora Valley was often used by nomadic nations, including the Ute, Navajo, and Apache.